 In December 2007, the ASBJ issued ASBJ Statement No. 15, "Accounting Standard for Construction Contracts," and ASBJ Guidance No. 18, "Guidance on Accounting Standard for Construction Contracts".
 Under the previous Japanese GAAP, either the completedcontract method or the percentage-of-completion method was permitted to account for construction contracts.
 Under this new accounting standard, construction revenue and construction costs should be recognized by the percentage-of-completion method, if the outcome of a construction contract can be estimated reliably.
-When total construction revenue, total construction costs and the stage of completion of the contract at the balance sheet date can be reliably measured, the outcome of a construction contract can be estimated reliably.
-If the outcome of a construction contract cannot be reliably estimated, the completed-contract method should be applied.
+When total construction revenue, total construction contract can be estimated reliably.
+If the outcome of a construction contract can be reliably measured, the outcome of a construction contract can be reliably estimated, the completed-contract method should be applied.
 When it is probable that total construction costs will exceed total construction revenue, an estimated loss on the contract should be immediately recognized by providing for a loss on construction contracts.
 This standard is applicable to construction contracts and software development contracts and effective for fiscal years beginning on or after April 1, 2009.